pabasara-mahindapala/pabasara-mahindapala.github.io/about.md

 publish: true
 ---

 I'm a Software Engineer at [WSO2 Inc.](http://wso2.com/about/team/asitha_nanayakkara/) and holds a bachelors degree in Computer Science and Engineering from University of Moratuwa.
-Apart from my profession I enjoy playing badminton, swimming, reading and anything to do with video production :movie_camera:
+Apart from my profession I enjoy playing badminton, swimming, reading and anything to do with video production

 <p class="message">